-To maintain up-to-date guidance for authority employees on taxation issues in the accounting manual and the tax manual.
+To maintain up-to-date guidance for authority employees on taxation issues.

 To ensure that the correct VAT liability is attached to all income due and that all VAT recoverable on purchases complies with HM Revenue and Customs regulations.

 To ensure that, where construction and maintenance works are undertaken, the contractor fulfils the necessary construction industry tax deduction requirements.